The Latest: Divided reaction on Mueller's work in divided US

 7:10 p.m.

-Many Republicans are cheering and Democrats are scoffing as first word on the details of special counsel Robert Muller's investigation emerge.
+Many Republicans are cheering and Democrats are scoffing as first word on the details of special counsel Robert Mueller's investigation emerge.

 For supporters of President Donald Trump, the four-page summary of the investigative findings released by Attorney General William Barr felt like an exoneration of the man they back.